|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

-This module will involve course participants reflecting on an aspect of professional practice through the use of action research.
-The object of the research will be agreed in consultation with the course tutor(s) and could focus on any issues related to performance or an improvement in an educational context, from the effectiveness of course teaching strategies and lesson designs, to the influence that family background has on student performance.
+This MEd module will involve course participants reflecting on an aspect of professional practice through the use of action research.
+The object of the research will be agreed in consultation with the course tutor(s) and could focus on any issues related to performance or an improvement in an educational context, from the effectiveness, of course, teaching strategies and lesson designs, to the influence that family background has on student performance.
 Where appropriate, the results of this research could be used to inform further research in the final module, ‘Conducting Educational Research / Dissertation’.

 Conducting Educational Research

 The Conducting Educational Research module consolidates the skills of independently collecting data, solving problems, applying theory, and reaching meaningful conclusions about educational issues.